-For example, the estimate for the mean out-of-pocket payment per prescription medicine purchase, including diabetic supply/equipment or insulin, should be calculated as the weighted average of amount paid by self/family.
-That is,
+Subsetting to records based on characteristics of interest expands the scope of potential estimates.
+For example, the estimate for the mean out-of-pocket payment per prescription medicine purchase should be calculated as the weighted mean of amount paid by self/family.
+That is, where